You have an outdated webbrowser. The website might not work correctly.

 Splitting wood

-4. With a wood splitter
+4. Splitting wood with a log splitter

 That's it!
 Now you know exactly how to make your own kindling.
 Don't own an axe yet?
 Check out all our axes.
 We sell them in all shapes and sizes.
 From amazing brands such as Hultafors and Fiskars.